Introduction to Molecular Biology

 Cancer remains a significant cause of mortality in the modern world.
 Current and emerging chemotherapies, and the rationale, experimental, and clinical evidence of the pathways or molecules targeted will be explored.
 Causes of treatment-related side effects, and the therapies used to address these, will be discussed along with the mechanisms that lead to anti-cancer drug resistance.

-This module will encompass a range of communication modes, from presentation of science to the general public to making a pitch for funding to `investors¿
+This module will encompass a range of communication modes, from presentation of science to the general public to critically analysing a scientific paper.

 The module will be run as a series of online seminars to prepare, firstly, for